Crawford Falconer, Chief Trade Negotiation Adviser, UK Government

-Crawford Falconer, Chief Trade Negotiation Adviser and Second Permanent Secretary for the Department for International Trade, UK Government, will be at the heart of these efforts, and will visit Asia House on 27 April for a briefing with Corporate Members.
+Crawford Falconer, Chief Trade Negotiation Adviser and Second Permanent Secretary for the Department for International Trade, UK Government, will be at the heart of these efforts, and will brief Asia House Corporate Members on 2 July.

 Falconer will discuss the prospects for the UK’s future trading relationships, and the priorities and challenges for new trade deals with Asia.
 He will also outline the UK’s priority trade partners in the region and share his views on how businesses can support the UK in its efforts.